listen

 /**

-* When the 4 processes start, they all create a Worker listening on port 2016
+* When all 4 processes start, they all create a Worker listening on port 2016

-* When executing worker->listen(), an Address already in use error will be reported
+* When executing worker->listen(), it will report Address already in use error

 * If worker->count=1, it will not report an error